-Waverley Borough Council (the Council) promotes mutual exchanges (also known as Home Swap) to enable tenant mobility, tenant choice and sustainable communities through the best use of housing stock.
+Waverley Borough Council (the Council) promotes mutual exchanges (also known as home swap) to enable tenant mobility, tenant choice and sustainable communities through the best use of housing stock.

-The Council will provide clear information about mutual exchange eligibility, the process and tenants responsibilities.
+The Council will provide clear information about mutual exchange eligibility, the process and tenants' responsibilities.

 It is the tenants' responsibility to find a suitable person to exchange with.
-The Council will assist tenants to move by way of exchanges wherever possible and encourage tenants to register for exchanges with Homeswapper and advertise locally.
+The Council will assist tenants to move by way of exchanges wherever possible, by providing clear information, encouraging tenants to register for exchanges with HomeSwapper (a national online mutual exchange service) and giving advice on local and social media advertising.